Paper-Universe/Puzzle-Work/README.md

 a cmd file with your kangaroo params inside

 and finally you will need a file.txt the program will use this to put the start and end range and the public key for kangaroo to run
+# AutoKeyhunt
+using Keyhunt-Cuda by WanderingPhilosopher seems to be the way to go .

+Using a 3080 with the settings in the file are optimal, your temps stay at or below 75C on your mem and hot spot temps using PL 70 while your MK's are at 1700 MK/s